skip to Main Content

 Rebuilding your credit after bankruptcy

+Filing for bankruptcy and having your debts discharged could be one of the best decisions you have ever made.
+You are ready to start over without the burden of overwhelming debt.
 Although bankruptcy was the right choice for you, you are likely to still face some challenges in the aftermath of your bankruptcy.
 Many New York residents worry about being able to buy a house or rebuild credit after bankruptcy.

-Rebuilding credit is a slow process
+Rebuilding credit after bankruptcy is a slow process

 There are several things that you can do to help rebuild your credit.
 Patience is important since the process of rebuilding credit takes time.